 Foster’s other published books are two biographical works on often-neglected Southerners, The Life and Poetry of John Beecher (Edwin Mellen Press, 2009) and I Just Make People Up: Ramblings with Clark Walker (NewSouth Books, 2009), and a book of poetry, Kindling Not Yet Split (Court Street Press, 2002).
 His current book about the Whitehurst Case, a police-shooting controversy in Montgomery, Alabama in the mid-1970s, is in the editorial phase with NewSouth Books.

 Outside of writing and teaching, Foster’s other interests are Auburn football, his Catholic faith, cooking and eating, gardening, urban homesteading, classic country and soul music, classic and independent films, family history, social theory and politics.
 Foster has profiles on Facebook, Twitter, LinkedIn, Instagram, and YouTube.

 Foster Dickson is available for freelance assignments and contract work in both writing and editing, and for speaking engagements or guest artist presentations related to Southern culture, education, and social justice subjects.
-His two readily available presentations for secondary-education teachers are:

 *The Foster Dickson who writes this blog is not the same person as the Foster Dickson who works in a global youth ministry.